 Guest speaker Martin Sheen – host Anthony Borges – Catering by Chimneys

 Excellent speaker (thanks Martin, really interesting and fun) and first class food and service by Chimneys.
 Well done Gareth, Alex and Rochelle.
 The Muscadet made a fabulous aperitif – and was always going to be a hard act to follow.
 But the Gavi di Gavi with Chimneys tian of oaked smoked salmon and trout was inspired.
-The two burgundies were argably text book matches with the tian, but the Gavi shone brightest for me!
+The two burgundies were arguably text book matches with the tian, but the Gavi shone brightest for me!
 With the truly exceptional rump of lamb the Dog Point Pinot Noir was superb, the claret (also text book with lamb) not so much of a match this time.
 The juicy rump simply went best with the soft, juicy red-fruited Pinot.
 Had it been served with rosemary it might have turned out in favour of the claret, but not this evening.
-The two big guns of the evening were served with hard cheese – I loved them both, the Bonny Doon a more supple, sensual expression of Chateauneuf, the Vieux Telegraph more complex and explosive - in fact simply awsome.
+The two big guns of the evening were served with hard cheese – I loved them both, the Bonny Doon a more supple, sensual expression of Chateauneuf, the Vieux Telegraph more complex and explosive – in fact simply dreamy.
 The sweet was fabulous with a single blue cheese, also explosive, the contrasts of sweet and salt working to great effect.
 And the deserts, enjoyed unaccompanied, were a masterpiece - a trio of dark chocolate mousse, Benoffee and gooseberry fool.
 Well done Chimneys.

 Muscadet Prestige Saupin, 2011, “leesy”, £10.99